ibm-cloud-docs/hlf-support/console-ocp-about.md

 Includes the operator, management console, peer, CA, ordering node, and smart contract container images.
 The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric management console can be used to create all of the fundamental components of a Hyperledger Fabric network: a Certificate Authority (CA), an ordering service, and peers, on your local cluster.
 You can also use your console to operate a distributed multicloud network by importing nodes that were deployed by using other consoles.
 For more information about the building blocks of Hyperledger Fabric networks, see the [blockchain component overview](/docs/hlf-support?topic=hlf-support-blockchain-component-overview).

-**{{site.data.keyword.blockchainfull_notm}} images**
+**{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images**

 For experienced Hyperledger Fabric customers, a purchase of {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 includes an entitlement to the peer, CA, ordering node, and smart contract container images that are signed and supported by {{site.data.keyword.IBM_notm}}.
 These images are based on the open source Hyperledger Fabric code base and contain a number of enhancements for stability and serviceability.
 The images are bundled with support from {{site.data.keyword.IBM_notm}}.
 The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric management console and operator are not among the images that are included in this entitlement.
-For more information, see [{{site.data.keyword.blockchainfull_notm}} images for Hyperledger Fabric](/docs/hlf-support?topic=hlf-support-blockchain-images#blockchain-images).
+For more information, see [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images for Hyperledger Fabric](/docs/hlf-support?topic=hlf-support-blockchain-images#blockchain-images).

 The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric includes the following key features: